-Our HALCO news newsletters often include articles about immigration and refugee law (scroll down on Our Publications page to access all of our newsletters): www.halco.org/our-services/our-publications
+Our HALCO news newsletters often include articles about immigration and refugee law.
+You can find our newsletters here: www.halco.org/our-services/our-publications/halco-newsletters.

-The Canadian HIV/AIDS Legal Network produces a variety of publications about HIV and Canada’s immgration laws that are available on the Legal Network’s website: www.aidslaw.ca/EN/issues/immigration_travel.htm
+The Canadian HIV/AIDS Legal Network produces a variety of publications about HIV and Canada’s immigration laws that are available on the Legal Network’s website: www.aidslaw.ca/site/publicationtopics/immigration-and-travel/.

-Citizenship and Immigration Canada (CIC) is the Government of Canada department that is responsible for citizenship, immigration and refugee law in Canada.
-The CIC website includes citizenship, immigration and refugee information: www.cic.gc.ca/english/index.asp
+Immigration, Refugees and Citizenship Canada (IRCC) is the Government of Canada department that is responsible for citizenship, immigration and refugee law in Canada.
+The IRCC website includes citizenship, immigration and refugee information: www.cic.gc.ca/english/index.asp.

 Getting legal help

-If you are living with HIV in Ontario and have questions about Canadian immigration law, please contact us for free legal advice.
+If you are living with HIV in Ontario, please contact us for free legal advice.

-If you are living in Ontario, you can also contact your local community legal clinic.
-If your local legal clinic does not assist with immigration law matters, the clinic may give you information and provide referrals to other services.
+If you live in Ontario, you can contact your local Ontario community legal clinic.
+You can find your local legal clinic using the Legal Aid Ontario website www.legalaid.on.ca/clinics/.
+If your local legal clinic does not assist with immigration law matters, the clinic may be able to give you information and referrals to other services.